input-output-hk/cardano-sl/docs/us.md

 they can't validate blocks of block version from the proposal.

-To avoid a situation when adversary stakeholder issues invalid block of _competing_ version others stakeholders will validate blocks according to the previous _adopted_ block version.
+To avoid a situation when adversary stakeholder issues invalid block of _competing_ version others stakeholders will validate blocks according to the current _adopted_ block version.

 #### Example